UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson10/10-introduction.rst

 dynamic language, Python is very well suited to metaprogramming, as it allows objects to be modified at runtime.

-In this lesson, we will learn about the tools python provides for metaprogramming, and the structure of objects that can be manipulated.
+In this lesson, we will learn about the tools Python provides for metaprogramming, and the structure of objects that can be manipulated.
+We will also answer the question "why would I want to do this"!

 Learning Objectives
 ===================